ReWrite-Media/makecode/blocks/hai2025/crafting4.md

 # Upgrade tools

 ## Step 1
 Teach the agent that tools can be upgraded to different materials.
 Upgrade the axe, pickaxe, and shovel to stone tools.
+Click the lightbulb for help, and press play when ready to continue.

 #### ~ tutorialhint
 Upgrade each tool with cobblestone